Perinatal Mental Health

 Help That Meets You Where You Are

-Support can be helpful at any point—pregnancy, postpartum, or early parenthood.
-You don’t need a diagnosis or a breaking point to reach out.
-If things feel heavier than you expected, confusing, or emotionally harder to manage, that’s enough reason to get support.
+Support can be helpful during pregnancy, postpartum, or early parenthood.
+You do not need a diagnosis or a breaking point to reach out.
+If things feel heavier than expected, confusing, or emotionally hard to manage, that alone is enough reason to seek support.

-Sessions are calm, supportive, and built around what you’re dealing with right now.
+Sessions are calm, supportive, and centered on what you are dealing with right now.

 Initial visits: up to 90 minutes

-In therapy, you can expect space to talk openly, process what’s been heavy, and build practical tools for real life.
+In therapy, you can expect space to talk openly, process what feels heavy, and build practical tools for daily life.
 Some sessions focus on coping skills and emotional regulation.
 Others focus on identity shifts, relationship stress, birth experiences, or the pressure and expectations that can come with becoming a parent.

-• Making space for what you’re feeling—without shame or pressure to “be okay”
+• Making space for what you are feeling without shame or pressure to be okay

 • Understanding anxiety, intrusive thoughts, and emotional shutdown in a grounded way

-• Calming your nervous system when you feel overwhelmed, overstimulated, or on edge
+• Calming your nervous system when you feel overwhelmed or overstimulated

-• Building coping tools that actually work in real life (even with broken sleep)
+• Building coping tools that work in real life, even with limited sleep

-• Working through guilt, self-judgment, and the feeling that you’re not doing enough
+• Working through guilt, self judgment, and the feeling that you are not doing enough

-• Making sense of identity shifts and emotional changes that come with becoming a parent
+• Making sense of identity and emotional changes that come with becoming a parent

 • Strengthening communication, boundaries, and support at home